containerbuildsystem/osbs-docs/docs/users.rst

 As part of a build request, you may provide the ``repo-url`` parameter with the URL to a yum repository file.
 This file is injected into the container build.
-Note that "ODCS compose" method is disabled if this parameter is given.
+Current OSBS versions support the combination of ODCS composes with repository files.
+This is a change to OSBS former behavior, where the ODCS compose would be disabled if a repository file URL was given.

 Koji tag
 ~~~~~~~~